jacobgil/pytorch-grad-cam/README.md

 [cam.py](https://github.com/jacobgil/pytorch-grad-cam/blob/master/cam.py) has a more detailed usage example.

 ----------
-# Choosing the Target Layer
+# Choosing the layer(s) to extract activations from
 You need to choose the target layer to compute the CAM for.
 Some common choices are:
 - FasterRCNN: model.backbone